-Raise your hand if you like ice cream.
+Raise your hand if you like chocolate ice cream.
+Keep it up if you love it but can’t have dairy!

-Now raise your hand if you like to MAKE ice cream every time you feel like having a small bowl of it.
+Okay now keep your hand up if you like to make ice cream every time you want a bowl of it.

 Anyone who has dabbled in the world of dairy-free ice cream has probably felt the elation that comes with tasting ice cream fresh out of the ice cream maker.
 Super creamy, like soft serve.
 Yum.
 And then you put it in the freezer.
 And then the next day, you suddenly remember that YOU MADE ICE CREAM YESTERDAY.
 YAY!
 (You might even proclaim this out loud, if you’re anything like me)